inex/ixp-manager-docs-md/docs/dev/ci.md

 Note that the [`phpunit.xml`](https://github.com/inex/IXP-Manager/blob/master/phpunit.xml) file in the root directory has some default settings matching the test database.
 You should not need to edit these.

+## Test Database Notes

+* the *SUPERADMIN* username / password is one-way hashed using bcrypt.
+If you want to log into the frontend of the test databse, these details are: `travis` / `travisci`.

 ## Running Tests

 In one console session, start the artisan / Laravel web server: